Mortal Kombat (1992 video game): Release

 Mortal Kombat: The Album, an album by The Immortals featuring techno music, was released in May 1994.
 It features two themes for the game, "Techno Syndrome" and "Hypnotic House", as well as themes written for each character.
-"Techno Syndrome" was adapted for the 1995 movie soundtrack and incorporated the familiar "Mortal Kombat!" yell from the Mortal Monday commercials.
-Jeff Rovin also penned a novelization of the first Mortal Kombat game, which was published in June 1995 in order to coincide with the release of the first movie.
-There were also lines of action figures based on the game's characters.
+"Techno Syndrome" was adapted for the 1995 movie soundtrack and incorporated the "Mortal Kombat!" yell from the Mortal Monday commercials.
+Jeff Rovin penned a novelization of Mortal Kombat, which was published in June 1995 in order to coincide with the release of the film.
+There were lines of action figures based on the game's characters.